Don Shelby

 Donald Gilbert Shelby (born May 27, 1947) is a retired American journalist who was a news anchor on WCCO-TV in Minneapolis, Minnesota for much of his career.
 He is regarded as an experienced investigative journalist, as his work has earned two Peabody awards and three Emmy Awards.
 He also has won the other three top journalism awards of the United States, including the Columbia DuPont Citation, the Scripps-Howard Award and the Society of Professional Journalists Distinguished Service Award.

 Early life

 Shelby was born and raised in Royerton, Indiana, near Muncie.
 He was a high school basketball standout.
 He attended the University of Cincinnati for two years, but left to enlist in the United States Air Force.
-He met his wife, Barbara, when he was stationed at Boling Air Force base in Washington, D.C., where Barbara worked as a secretary.
+He met his wife, Barbara, when he was stationed at Bolling Air Force base in Washington, D.C., where Barbara worked as an administrative assistant.
 Shelby was honorably discharged in 1972 after serving four years.

 He worked in Charleston, South Carolina and Houston, Texas before arriving in Minneapolis.